 Clinical Practicum I is comprised of observational clinical rotations in the first semester that introduce students to a variety of clinical settings.
-At each site, students observe cases one half day per week on a rotating schedule under the supervision of genetic counselors or other medical staff.
+At each site, students observe cases one half day per week on a rotating schedule (three 5-week rotations) under the supervision of genetic BCMGCP counselors or other medical staff.
 This is an opportunity for students to familiarize themselves with different components of the genetic counseling session, observe different counseling styles, and compare and contrast how different clinical sites operate.
 By the end of Clinical Practicum I, students are expected to have taken one full pedigree in clinic.

-Clinical Practicum II in the spring semester, students will rotate through three clinical areas (prenatal, pediatric, and adult) for 6-week blocks.
+Clinical Practicum II in the spring semester, students will rotate through three clinical areas (prenatal, pediatric, and adult) for 5-week blocks.
 During this semester students begin to take on additional case responsibilities as they attend clinic 1-1.5 days per week.
 The first week on a given rotation, students will observe cases.
 By the third week, students should be taking pedigrees and intakes and beginning to explain basic genetic concepts, with the goal of actively participating in sessions by the end of the rotation.

 Summer Practicum III provides students the opportunity to train in varied geographic settings, to work with novel patient populations, and to pursue individual clinical interests.
 This rotation provides students with extensive clinical training and increasing case responsibilities.
-Over the summer, students participate in a five-week full time practicum (up to 240 hrs.).
+Over the summer, students participate in a five-week full time practicum (up to 200 hrs.).
 The placement can be in or outside of the state of Texas for students in good standing pending student interest and clinic site availability and approval (vis a vie an executed affiliation agreement).
-The goal of the summer rotation is to allow students to get a sense of practicing as a full time genetic counselor.
+The goal of the summer rotation is to allow students to get a sense of practicing as a full-time genetic counselor.

-In Clinical Practicums IV & V students will rotate through two eight-week blocks each semester.
+In Clinical Practicums IV students will rotate through two seven-week blocks each semester.
 During this semester students will take on full cases including case preparation, counseling the full session, test coordination, and follow up as needed as they attend clinic 2-3 days per week.
+In Clinical Practicum V students will rotate through one seven-week block and a four-week elective rotation (for students in good standing).

-The specific rotation schedule for each student will be assigned by the APD during in advance of your first day at the clinical site.
+The specific rotation schedule for each student will be assigned by the APD in advance of your first day at the clinical site.

 Each clinical rotation will provide students with opportunities to have first-hand experience with individuals and families affected by a broad range of genetic disorders.
 The intent of each rotation will be to expose students to the natural history and management of common genetic conditions and birth defects and to the relevant psychosocial issues involved in each case.
-During these clinical experiences students will be required to observe and practice a range of genetic counseling functions, including preparing for cases; obtaining medical and family histories; assessing and explaining risks; performing psychosocial assessments; communicating information about disease characteristics, inheritance, and natural history; providing anticipatory guidance and supportive counseling; identifying and using medical and community resources; communicating information to other health care professionals; and case management and follow- up.
+During these clinical experiences students will be required to observe and practice a range of genetic counseling functions, including preparing for cases; obtaining medical and family histories; assessing and explaining risks; performing psychosocial assessments; communicating information about disease characteristics, inheritance, and natural history; providing anticipatory guidance and supportive counseling; identifying and using medical and community resources; communicating information to other health care professionals; and case management and follow-up.